i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 ### Initial creation of genome and transcriptome indices

-#### STAR mouse genome index
+#### STAR independent installation and mouse genome index

-I decided to create my STAR and Salmon indices in advance in order to remove potential sources of pipeline getting stuck.
+I decided to create my STAR and Salmon indices in advance in order to remove potential sources of pipeline getting stuck, so I had to install both independent of the pipeline.

 [From the ~~horse's~~ scientist's mouth](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) who developed STAR, Alexander Dobin, I took the instructions on how to create one's own STAR index, and did so before running the pipeline (see also [here](https://github.com/alexdobin/STAR))